vandermeerlab/emi_experience/training_control-script/README.rst

 ========

 This control script is used for training rats to run on a maze.
-The layout of the maze is a T-shape, with 3 segments for each arm.
+The layout of the maze is a T-shape, with 2 track segments for each arm.
 Every trial is **forced**, with a transparent barrier blocking one arm, such that the rat returning from one feeder only has one option for the next trial.
 Rats receive 2 pellets at the completion of every trial.